-For the 2022 event, there are four competitions.
+For the 2024 event, there are four competitions.
 The Gelande Jump will take place beside the old jump at Little Ski Hill.
-Slalom and Giant Slalom will follow at Little Ski Hill and Brundage Mountain Resort respectively.
-The nordic sprint will be back for 2022!
+Nordic Freestyle Spring will start and finish beside the base of the T-Bar at LSH.
+Slalom and Giant Slalom races will happen at Little Ski Hill and Tamarack Resort respectively.

 Each leg of the event counts equally towards the overall standings.
 The top female and male overall competitors will be awarded a 15-pound medallion and a few other things that would make Chris Bodily smile:-)